linode/docs/docs/guides/networking/dns/dns-primary-and-secondary-server-setup/index.md

 1. Follow our Introduction to DNS on Linux(/docs/guides/introduction-to-dns-on-linux) guide to set up a functional primary name server (`ns1`).

-1. If you have not already done so, create a Linode account and compute instances.
-See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.
+1. Create two Compute instances for our secondary name servers.
 This guide requires two new Ubuntu 22.04 LTS instances (`ns2` and `ns3`) in addition to the primary name server (`ns1`).

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your systems.
 Also set the timezone, configure your hostnames, and create limited user accounts.
 To follow along with this guide, give your servers the hostnames `ns2` and `ns3`.
 Make them part of the `yourdomainhere.com` domain (e.g. `ns2.yourdomainhere.com` and `ns3.yourdomainhere.com`, replacing `yourdomainhere.com` with your actual domain name).
 Also be sure to configure the hosts files with your hostnames and external IP addresses.